connexcs/docs/docs/customer/routing.md

 *While it's doubtful that any information will be logged in the customer / providers switch when the audio is engaged, it's possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.

-+ **Call Recording**: This allows you to record and store calls, which are then found in **Setup > Information > [Browsing Record](https://docs.connexcs.com/setup/information/recording/)**.
++ **Call Recording**: This allows you to record and store calls, which are then found in **Customer :material-menu-right: Auth :material-menu-right: [Browsing Record](https://docs.connexcs.com/setup/information/recording/)**.
   An extra charge per recorded call of $0.003 in addition to existing fees or charges, so choose carefully how many calls to record:

     :material-menu-right: `Disabled`- no calls are recorded

-    :material-menu-right: `Sampling`- Choose from a 1%, 5%, 25%, or 50% sample of your calls (ex: 1% will record 1 of every 100 calls, 25% will record 25 of every 100 calls, etc.).
+    :material-menu-right: `Sampling`- Choose from a 1%, 5%, 25%, or 50% sample of your calls (e.g: 1% will record 1 of every 100 calls, 25% will record 25 of every 100 calls, etc.).

     :material-menu-right: `Enabled (Always On)`- Record all calls.

 !!! tip "The Call Recording setting is disabled"
-    You need to enable the feature first on the account in **Setup > Settings > Account > [Packages](https://docs.connexcs.com/setup/settings/account/#packages)** before it can be enabled here for individual customers.
+    You need to enable the feature first on the account in **Setup :material-menu-right: Settings :material-menu-right: [Packages](https://docs.connexcs.com/setup/settings/account/#packages)** before it can be enabled here for individual customers.

 ### Strategy